HDA Climate DT Parameter Plotter - Tutorial

 Setup: Import the required libraries and define some function.

-Levels Selection: How to Handle different Levels to be selected (if any).
+Parameter Available Dimensions Selection - Discover query parameters: How to Handle different Levels to be selected (if any).

 Plot: How to visualize hourly data on single levels data through Earthkit.